Grange line: History

-In September 1882, a line was opened from Woodville to Grange, built by the Grange Railway and Investment Company.
-Unlike the Adelaide to Port Adelaide route, which was built and operated by the South Australian Government, the Grange line was a private venture, constructed to tap into potential development in the area between Woodville and the coast.
-The new line ran into a bay platform at Woodville.
+In September 1882, a line was opened on the present-day route from Woodville to Grange by the Grange Railway and Investment Company.
+Unlike the Adelaide to Port Adelaide route, which was built and operated by the South Australian Government, the Grange line was operated by this private company with the object of land speculation.
+The new line started at a bay platform at Woodville.
 Although there was a connection to the main line, it was not possible for Grange line trains to conveniently continue to Adelaide.

 The Grange railway company, with its rolling stock of two locomotives and four carriages, was not a financial success and was forced to operate on a shoestring budget right from the start.
 Following its collapse, the South Australian Railways took over operation in 1891, using a steam tram in place of the more conventional locomotive and carriages.
-The Grange line was fully bought out by the State Government in 1893, and in 1894 it was extended as the Henley Beach railway line from Grange southwards to Henley Beach along Military Road.
+The Grange line was fully bought out by the state government in 1893, and in 1894 it was extended, as the Henley Beach railway line, from Grange southwards to Henley Beach along Military Road.
 Following modifications to the track layout at Woodville station in 1909, it became possible for trains from the Henley Beach and Grange branch lines to travel beyond Woodville to Adelaide.

 In November 1940, a station at Hendon was opened; the line to the station diverged from the Grange line at Albert Park and ran 1.1 km to the Hendon munitions works.
 After the end of World War II, the Hendon trains operated only at shift-change times.
 In spite of low passenger numbers, the service continued operation until 1 February 1980, after which the station was closed and the rail corridor repurposed as the eastern end of West Lakes Boulevard.
 The Grange line also serviced the former Cheltenham Racecourse station for Saturday horse racing events up until the 1960s.

 The terminus at Grange was relocated in the late 1980s on the eastern side of Military Road to eliminate a level crossing.
 The old station was formerly a stop on the Henley Beach line, an extension of the Grange line which closed in 1957.
 A station named Holdens, located between Woodville and Albert Park stations adjacent to what is now the SA Manufacturing Park, was closed in 1992 and subsequently demolished.
 Until 1996, Grange line services previously operated as a shuttle from Woodville station at night and on weekends, connecting with Outer Harbor line services.